sharisseji/Sleep-Optimizer-Main-Board/README.md

 Code for the secondary board can be found [here](https://github.com/sharisseji/Sleep-Optimizer-Board-A.git).

 The board type we used was the STM32 NUCLEO F401RE for both microctontrollers.
 The microcontrollers were programmed using STM32CubeIDE.

+Functional code can be found in ECE198 -> Core -> Src -> main.c